The Benefits Of A Non-Spiritual Addiction Treatment Program

 - sunshinebehavioralhealth.com – Alternatives to 12 Step Therapy

 - researchgate.net – Adventure Drugs Rehabilitation (ADR).
-Adventure therapy program for patients in rehabilitation for substance abuse.
+Adventure therapy program for patients in rehabilitation for substance use disorder.
 A Handbook for Addiction Counselors

 - hcn.org – Do wilderness therapy programs really work?

-- researchgate.net – Revisiting Holistic Interventions in Substance Abuse Treatment
+- researchgate.net – Revisiting Holistic Interventions in Substance Use Disorder Treatment

 - portal.ct.gov – Department of Mental Health and Addiction Services

-- who.int – Approaches to Treatment of Substance Abuse (PROGRAMME ON SUBSTANCE ABUSE)
+- who.int – Approaches to Treatment of Substance Use Disorder (PROGRAMME ON SUBSTANCE USE DISORDER)

 Sunshine Behavioral Health strives to help people who are facing substance abuse, addiction, mental health disorders, or a combination of these conditions.
 It does this by providing compassionate care and evidence-based content that addresses health, treatment, and recovery.